Learning how to apply vampire fangs correctly is the key to achieving a realistic, natural-looking result.

 Do not pack material deep into the hollow tip.
 Keeping the material along the inner walls helps create a cleaner, more realistic final result.

-Step 4: Fit the Fang in One Motion
+Step 4: Apply in One Motion

 Place the fang onto your tooth in one smooth, deliberate motion.